Skip to content

 Job Details

-You can inspect a Job object to get information about its status.
+You can inspect a Job object to get information about its current status.

 job.id